alacaze/website/content/authors/admin/_index.md

 ---

 I am a clinical pharmacist with a PhD in the philosophy of science.
-I teach professional practice, therapeutics, clinical epidemiology, critical appraisal and ethics.

 My research focusses on philosophy of science, philosophy of medicine and ethics.
 I am particularly interested in exploring philosophical approaches to challenges that arise in interpreting and applying biomedical research.

-I am a member of a group of researchers in the School of Pharmacy working on better understanding medication adherence.
+I am also a member of a group of researchers in the School of Pharmacy working on better understanding medication adherence.

+I teach professional practice, therapeutics, clinical epidemiology, critical appraisal and ethics.